-And when you spray it on the soil, the plant will take it up systemically, which will deter insects from feeding even more.
+And when you spray it on the soil, plants can take it up systemically, which will deter insects from feeding even more.

 But for those insects who do still feed, the oil contains many different components that are not going to bode well for them, the most active and well-researched being a metabolite called azadirachtin.

-When a plant-feeding insect feeds on a leaf that has been sprayed with pure neem oil, the azadirachtin interferes with the insect’s hormonal system, which inhibits their eating, mating and egg laying patterns.
-It also inhibits growth which prevents larvae from moulting and eggs from hatching.
+When a plant-feeding insect feeds on a leaf that has been sprayed with pure neem oil, the azadirachtin interferes with the insect’s hormonal system, which inhibits their eating, mating and egg-laying patterns.
+It also inhibits growth, which prevents larvae from molting and eggs from hatching.

 Because azadirachtin acts on the hormonal system, insects don’t develop resistance in future generations, thereby making it a sustainable solution.

-While azadirachtin is the most researched metabolite, I expect there are many others that are involved.
+While azadirachtin is the most researched metabolite, there are others involved, the main ones being nimbin and salanin.

 Neem oil fungicide uses.
 Organic compounds in the oil spark an immune response to prevent fungal diseases such as mildew, black spot, rust, rot, scab, leaf spot and blights.

-It’s also been used as a seed treatment to successfully prevent phytopathogenic fungal diseases, but I’ve not used it for that myself.
+It’s also been used as a seed treatment to successfully prevent phytopathogenic fungal diseases.

 A Brief Word On “Pests”